mikaelsundell/3rdparty/README.md

 ### Build 3rdparty ###

-3rdparty is built using the ```build.sh``` script.
+3rdparty is built using the ```build.sh``` script, which automates the compilation of all supported dependencies from source, including qt-everywhere-src-6.10.1 for UI/Toolkit support.

-Build all - Qt, debug and release for development target 12.
+To build everything (Qt, libraries, debug and release variants) targeting macOS 12 and newer:

 ```shell
 ./build.sh all --target 12
 ```